brandonywl/keras-squeezenet/README.md

 This [network model](https://github.com/rcmalli/keras-squeezenet/blob/master/images/SqueezeNet.png) has AlexNet accuracy with small footprint (5.1 MB)
 Pretrained models are converted from original Caffe network.

+__NOTE:__ This is a fork made adapted for me to use with the current version of Tensorflow and Keras on Google Colab (2.92 and 2.9 respectively).
+This does not work without the standalone Keras as the Tensorflow implementation of Keras does not have obtain_input_shape available.
+Future work can be done to decouple this.

 ~~~bash